AnyBody/Leeds-LifeLongJoints-Model/README.md

 patient data.
 The data is available directly from the "Research Data Leeds Repository", and must be downloaded separately from this model.

+> Note the model was built on the first test release of the dataset in 2018.
+> The full dataset is now released and there can be small difference that means
+> the model needs to be updated.

 Data is released by University of Leeds:

     Lunn, David and Chapman, Graham and Redmond, Anthony (2019)